Welcome to Peter R. Jørgensens homepage

-Peter R. Jørgensen is a geologist, phd, and has more than 35 years of experience as geoscientist.
+Dr. Peter R. Jørgensen is a geologist and has 40 years of experience as geoscientist specialized in contaminant hydrology.
 He has been leading groundwater research projects and government consulting projects as associate professor at the University of Copenhagen and Technical University of Denmark, and in private industry as scientist and leader of innovation.
-In 2011 PRJ became independent scientist and project leader in Miljøstyrelsens Pesticide Research Program (Danish Ministry of Environment).
-PRJ is a permanent member of the Ministry of Environments expert group for surveillance of Danish EPA pesticide research projects, and an appointed expert for the Ministry of Environments pesticide registration.
+In 2011, PJ established "pjbluetech," a research platform for invited scientist with backgrounds in environmental DNA, radiometric dating, CT-scanning, geochemistry, glacial geology, hydrology, biology, and groundwater modeling.
+Interdisciplinary research by the group led by PJ and funded by the Danish Ministry of Environment investigates subsurface water contamination processes and mechanisms, aiming to describe groundwater vulnerability and develop strategies for protection of drinking water resources against soil pollution.
+PJ is permanent member of the Ministry of Environments expert group for surveillance of Danish EPA pesticide research projects, and an appointed expert for the Ministry of Environments pesticide registration.

-Role and Implications of deep tree roots on groundwater vulnerability beneath glacial aquitards
+Role and Implications of deep tree roots on groundwater vulnerability beneath clay-rich aquitards

-Field study of flow and transport of pesticides in clayey till soil and sub-soil to groundwater under natural and forced infiltration
+Field experiments of flow and transport of pesticides in clayey till soil and sub-soil to groundwater under natural and forced infiltration as function of soil management and pesticide properties

 The study investigates pesticide leaching and impact on groundwater underneath arable land, which is cultivated by conservation agriculture and located on a culmination in clayey till moraine landscape.
 The field site is sprayed conventionally with a suite of pesticides representing a wide range of transport properties.
 The leaching and sub-soil migration of the pesticides are monitored under natural and stressed hydrological and climatic condition over several years.
 Alongside, earth worm population dynamics and changes of macropore hydrologic properties and hydrologic activity are studied after introduction of conservation agriculture.
 After the field study of the pesticides, conservative tracers and dye tracer are infiltrated and the experimental field is excavated for detailed characterization of the soil and clayey till structures and flow system from the soil surface to permanently water saturated condition at 6 m depth in the clayey till.